Frontios

 Frontios is the third serial of the 21st season of the British science fiction television series Doctor Who, which was first broadcast in four twice-weekly parts on BBC1 from 26 January to 3 February 1984.

 Set in the far future, the serial involves the alien Gravis (John Gillett) enslaving the last surviving humans to mine the planet for use as a spaceship for the Gravis.

 Plot

-The TARDIS lands in the far future, on the planet Frontios, where some of the last vestiges of humanity are struggling for survival.
-The planet is being attacked by meteor showers orchestrated by an unknown enemy responsible for the disappearance of several prominent colonists, including the colony's leader, Captain Revere.
-After witnessing Revere being "eaten by the ground," Security Chief Brazen claims Revere died of natural causes.
-Revere's son, Plantagenet, assumes the leadership of the colony.
+The TARDIS lands in the far future, on the planet Frontios.
+An unknown enemy is attacking the planet with meteor showers and is disappearing several prominent colonists, including the colony's leader, Captain Revere.
+Revere's son, Plantagenet, becomes leader of the colony.

 The Fifth Doctor, Tegan and Turlough emerge in the middle of the bombardment and decide to help the colonists.
-Needing better light in the medical facility, the Doctor sends Tegan and Turlough to fetch equipment from the TARDIS.
-However, they find that the ship's inner door is stuck, preventing them from getting beyond the console room.
-Norna, Tegan and Turlough obtain an acid-battery from the research room to power the lights.
-On their way back, however, they are forced to render the Warnsman unconscious to avoid capture.
-Following a second bombardment, the TARDIS is seemingly destroyed; all that is left is the Doctor's hat stand.
+Following a second bombardment, the TARDIS is seemingly destroyed.
 Plantagenet orders the execution of the Doctor, but Turlough intercedes.
-Plantagenet tries to attack the Doctor with a crowbar but suffers a heart attack.
-The Time Lord saves his life using the battery, yet Plantagenet is dragged into the ground.
+Plantagenet tries to attack the Doctor but suffers a heart attack.
+The Doctor saves his life but Plantagenet is dragged into the ground.